 - Analyze the findings to determine the assessment results and whether the results exceed, meet, or are below the expected results for the objectives.

-- Determine whether each objective is deemed as exceeded, met, or not met and the actions which will be taken in order to improve the academic program and to enhance student learning regarding the objectives.
+- Determine the actions which will be taken in order to improve the academic program and to enhance student learning regarding the objectives.

-Degree program improvement is seen most clearly when an objective is re-assessed in a following year and the assessment findings are compared.
-Every year, each academic program completes the cycle of Institutional Effectiveness, reviewing its alignment with the University’s mission and goals, assessing the achievement of student learning outcomes and improving the program based on the results of those assessments.
+Degree program improvement is stated in a standard annual IE chart and can be seen most clearly when a student learning outcome is re-assessed in a following year and the assessment findings are compared.
+Every year, each academic program completes the cycle of Institutional Effectiveness, reviewing its alignment with the University’s mission and goals, assessing the achievement of student learning outcomes, and improving the program based on the results of those assessments.

 Student Achievement Data